Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

+Similarly to the case of binary trees in Section \ref{sec:binary}, there is a preprocessing step and a counting step.
+The counting step is divided into two phases, the contraction and counting phase of $T_{2}$.

-In the preprocessing step of the algorithm, we start by transforming $T_{1}$ into a binary tree, denoted $b(T_{1})$.
-Let $w$ be a node of $T_{1}$ that has exactly $k$ children.
-The $k$ edges that connect $w$ to its children will be replaced by a binary tree, the leafs of which will be the $k$ children of $w$, and each internal node will have the color \emph{orange}.
-Every such binary tree will be built in a way so that every orange node is on the left most path that starts from $w$, and the left most path is part of the heavy path starting from node $w$ in $b(T_{1})$, i.e. $b(T_{1})$ is left heavy (see Figure \ref{fig:buildingboft1}).
-Note that the number of orange nodes added because of node $w$ is exactly $k-2 $ which is less than the number of $w$'s children in $T_{1}$, so the total number of nodes in $b(T_{1})$ is still $\mathrm{O}(n)$.
+In the preprocessing step of the algorithm, we start by transforming $T_{1}$ into a binary tree, denoted~$b(T_{1})$.
+Let $w$ be a node of $T_{1}$ that has exactly $k$ children, where~$k>2$.
+The $k$ edges that connect $w$ to its children in $T_{1}$ are replaced in $b(T_{1})$ by a so called \emph{orange binary tree}.
+The root of this binary tree is $w$ and the leaves are the $k$ children of $w$ in $T_{1}$.
+Every internal node (except the root) and edge is colored orange, hence the given name.
+We assume that node~$w$ and its $k$ children in $T_{1}$, in $b(T_{1})$ have the color \emph{black}.
+This binary tree is built in a way so that every orange node is on the leftmost path that starts from~$w$, and its leftmost leaf stores the heaviest child of $w$ in $T_{1}$ (i.e., the child whose subtree is the largest among all other children subtrees of $w$, when transformed in~$b(T_{1})$), thus making $b(T_{1})$ left-heavy.
+The order in which the other children of $w$ in $T_{1}$ are stored in the remaining leaves does not matter, however for the notation below to be mathematically correct, we assume that after constructing $b(T_{1})$, the left to right order of the children of $w$ in $T_{1}$ is implicitly updated, so that it matches the left to right order in which they appear in the leaves of the orange binary tree below $w$ in~$b(T_{1})$.